habeebsalaudeen/Sales-Company-Analysis/README.md

 The model is a star schema.
-There are 5 dimensuion tables and 1 fact table with a seperated Dax measures table containing all the dax measures.
+There are 5 dimension tables and 1 fact table with a seperated Dax measures table containing all the dax measures.
 The dimension are all joined to the fact table with a one-to-many relationship.

 ## Visualization: